pretix/pretix-docs/docs/guides/products/index.md

 In order to edit categories, navigate to :navpath:Your event → :fa3-ticket: Products → Categories:.
 This page shows the list of all product categories.

-Click the :btn-icon:fa3-plus: Create a new category: button and give the new category a descriptive name.
+Click the :btn-icon:fa3-plus: Create a new category: button and give the new category a name.
 Choose the category type depending on the type of products in this category: normal, add-on, cross-selling, or normal + cross-selling.

 Normal products are standalone products that can be purchased directly.